WU-CVGL/cluster-user-guide/Home.md

 ## Cluster Information

-Our cluster is located at the core server room, ground floor of building E6, Yungu Campus (云谷校区-E6-1楼-核心机房), currently has `4` GPU nodes and `1` storage & management node active.
+Our cluster is located in the core server room, E6-106; currently has `4` GPU nodes and `1` storage & management node active.

-We have been designated with an IP address range: `10.0.1.66-94/27`
+We have been designated with an IP address range: `10.0.1.66-94/27`.

 The specifics of the cluster nodes are as follows: